-There’s not much you can say about 540Ks besides the fact that they’re stunning in every way; I especially love the Roadster Specials like the famous “Blue Goose” that belonged to the nefarious Marshal Göring.
-However, there is a version of the 540K that is even more beautiful: the impressive, surreal, mind blowingly gorgeous Autobahnkurier.
+There’s not much we can say about 540Ks besides the fact that they’re stunning; paradoxically, the most beautiful Mercedes were in the hands of the most hideous people; take the Roadster Specials like the famous “Blue Goose” that belonged to the vicious Marshal Göring.
+However, there is a version of the 540K that is even more beautiful than the Speziales: the impressive, surreal, mind blowing Autobahnkurier.

-You see, the 1934 prototype was built on a 500K chassis but it was equipped with the straight eight 5.4 liter engine of the 540s.
-This car ended up being given as a gift by the German government to Mohammed Reza, the Shah of Persia (Iran) where it supposedly remains to this day, although it hasn’t been seen for decades.
-The second car, in my personal and very humble view, is the only true 540K Autobahnkurier in existence because it has the 5.4 engine and it was indeed built on a 540 chassis.
+You see, the 1934 prototype was built on a 500K chassis but it was equipped with the straight eight 5.4 liter engine which names the 540s.
+It ended up being given as a gift by the German government to Mohammed Reza, the Shah of Persia (Iran) where it supposedly remains to this day, although it hasn’t been seen for decades.
+The second car is, in our view, the only true 540K Autobahnkurier in existence because it has the 5.4 engine and it was built on a purpose made 540 chassis.

 This one of a kind survivor has led a very interesting life.
-Completed in 1938, the car was especially ordered by Spanish Professor Ignacio Barraquer, an accomplished ophthalmologist; Barraquer’s profession actually sparked a myth about the car that endured for many years.
-The kurier was said to have been a gift from Adolf himself as a token of appreciation after the Professor had saved the eyesight of one of his top officers.
-The reported truth is that the Professor/Doctor saw a version of the car at the 1938 Paris Motor Show and decided to order one for himself.
-However, the Barraquer family itself declares the 540K as a gift from King Farouk of Egypt.
+Completed in 1938, the car was special ordered by Spanish Professor Ignacio Barraquer, an accomplished ophthalmologist; Barraquer’s profession actually sparked a myth about the car that endured for many years.
+The kurier was said to have been a gift from crazy Adolf himself as a token of appreciation after the Professor had saved the eyesight of either himself or one of his top officers.
+The reported truth is much simpler, stating that the Professor/Doctor saw a version of the car at the 1938 Paris Motor Show and decided to order one for himself.
+However, the Barraquer family declares the 540K as having been a gift from King Farouk of Egypt.

 http://www.netawd.com/Ps/item.php?id=1338 (Slightly edited)